soliton4/node-mirror-3/README.md

 - [ ] Editable config panel in frontend (respects `readOnly`)
 - [ ] Optional plugin loader (e.g. Vim bindings, themes)

 ## AI App Development Experiment

 I am using this project as an experiment in AI-based development.
 The first commit was created almost entirely with help of this [ChatGPT interaction](https://chatgpt.com/share/6878426f-5e0c-8013-8ea2-3a39aa910a91).

+The second session was more challenging.
+I was trying to fix a scrolling issue, but ChatGPT initially read the wrong project.
+Even after I pasted the URL to my Git repository, it kept referencing an outdated version of CodeMirror.
+It eventually admitted that it couldn't actually read live websites.

+I also asked ChatGPT to include missing information about the render hierarchy in the README, but it introduced an error by duplicating the toolbar.
+I’m curious to see if it will recognize and correct that mistake when I paste this updated README into our next session.

+Here is the link to that [ChatGPT interaction](https://chatgpt.com/share/68785435-64d4-8013-9f06-191770320691)

 ## License

 This project is licensed under a modified BSD 3-Clause License.